Sparks Gives Back This Holiday Season

 Posted by Bridget Butler | Request as a Speaker

 Lifelong learner, film enthusiast and wellness junkie.
-I love Broadway, babies and popcorn.
-When I’m not cycling or tripping myself in a Zumba class, I’m plotting my next travel adventure.
+I love musical theater, popcorn and saltwater pools.
+When I’m not out walking or cycling, I’m plotting my next travel adventure.